 Celebrating 50 Years of In-Ear Technology

 Greatly concerned over the later documented 77% increased risk of hearing loss due to the use of personal listening devices, Stephen began extensive research with grants from the National Science Foundation and National Institutes of Health and discovered the exact mechanism by which people were destroying their hearing.
-To solve the problem, he invented and patented a revolutionary "second eardrum" called the Ambrose Diaphonic Ear Lens (ADEL™) which absorbs harmful in-ear pressures, thereby preserving the health of the human ear, thus allowing people to more safely hear sound the way it was intended to be heard.
+To solve the problem, he invented and patented a revolutionary "second eardrum" called the Ambrose Diaphonic Ear Lens (ADEL™) which absorbs harmful in-ear pressures, thereby preserving the health of the human ear, thus allowing people to more safely hear sound the way it needs to be heard.

 To bring his invention to market, he founded Asius Technologies.
 Recently chosen as a Wall Street Journal Startup of the Year Finalist, Auto Desk Inventor of the Year and Winner of the Denver Challenge Cup in healthcare innovation, Asius is an innovative leader in the audio market.